 I have the great honour to have a long-standing affiliation with the Distributed Artificial Intelligence group (formerly ‘Agents and Intelligent Systems’) within the Department of Informatics at King’s College London.
 From 2010-2014, I studied towards a PhD there under the supervision of Dr Simon Miles, Professor Peter McBurney and Professor Michael Luck, followed by an appointment as a postdoctoral Research Associate from 2014 – 2015.
 Since September 2015, I am a Visiting Research Fellow in the same group.

-My research interest is in the simulation, analysis, and verification of large-scale complex systems, i.e. distributed systems of autonomous, often heterogeneous, and possibly adaptive individual agents that act and interact in complex ways.
-My current research is particularly focussed on how (agent-based) simulation can be used to answer complex questions, e.g. with respect to its capability to answer complex counterfactual and causal relationships.
+My research interest is in the simulation, analysis, and verification of complex systems, i.e. distributed systems of autonomous, often heterogeneous, and possibly adaptive individual agents that act and interact in complex ways.
+My current research is particularly focussed on how (agent-based) simulation itself as a method of scientific discovery can be improved, e.g. with respect to its capability to answer complex counterfactual and causal questions.
 I’m generally interested in the application of (semi-)formal methods for the specification and verification of simulation models, as well as in software engineering methods that help to improve the scalability and performance of simulations.

-As opposed to conventional mathematical and statistical modelling techniques that put a strong emphasis on prediction, agent-based modelling and simulation is particularly useful for the explanation of complex phenomena.
+As opposed to conventional mathematical and statistical modelling techniques that put a strong emphasis on prediction, computational modelling and simulation is particularly useful for the explanation of complex phenomena.
 Explanation is strongly linked with the detection of causal mechanisms, i.e. with the ‘cogs and wheels’ operating to produce the observed behaviour.
 Causality is a fascinating topic that has been debated extensively throughout the centuries and a wide range of theories has been developed.
 I am interested in the operationalisation of those theories.
 In particular, I aim to answer the following questions:

 - How can causal questions be formulated in an elegant and declarative way?